 The benefits of using rubber with cork are:

-- Rubber makes the cork more dense and eliminates pathways that can cause leaks
+- Rubber makes the cork denser and eliminates pathways that can cause leaks

 - The choice of rubber can control the swell of the material to provide an optimum seal.
 The choice of rubber is also determined by the chemicals or oils that the product will come in contact with.